When we look at how Jesus describes the time leading up to the end of the world – with all the persecution it can all seem very scary!

 When times are treacherous and everyone seems to be giving way under the pressure of this world, let′s remind ourselves to stand by faith and to hold to the teachings from the Bible.

 And in the peaceful times, we still need to do the same.

 From what Jesus said we can see three bad effects of persecution:

-Firstly, when it really starts to cost being a Christian, then many will be put off, and will fall away, and will desert Jesus.
+When it really starts to cost being a Christian, then many will be put off and will fall away and will desert Jesus.